Kellie Pickler: Personal life

-Pickler is close friends with Carrie Underwood; Taylor Swift, who co-wrote Pickler's second single "Best Days of Your Life" from her album Kellie Pickler; and her American Idol roommate, Katharine McPhee she was a bridesmaid at McPhee's 2008 wedding.

-In June 2008, she joined Carrie Underwood, a vegetarian since childhood, in giving up eating meat.
-Pickler stated that she initially decided to go vegetarian for health reasons, but a television advertisement that vegetarian Pamela Anderson did for animal rights group PETA piqued her curiosity.
-"One night I couldn't sleep and I was up and just Googling random stuff and I'm like, 'Hmmm, PETA.'
-I saw all the videos and I just thought it was horrible.
-It's animal cruelty.
-A lot of it has to do with knowing what happens to the animals and it really bothered me and so I will not eat meat."
-In May 2009, it was announced that Pickler was nominated for, and won, the title of "World's Sexiest Vegetarian" by PETA.

-After two and a half years of dating, Pickler became engaged to songwriter Kyle Jacobs on June 15, 2010, her late grandmother's birthday, after he proposed on a beach at sunset.
+After two and a half years of dating, Pickler became engaged to songwriter Kyle Jacobs on June 15, 2010.
 For a background piece on Dancing with the Stars, Pickler related that the couple had planned an elaborate ceremony, but as the date approached, "I looked at him and said, 'Baby, this ain't us.'"
 On January 1, 2011, she and Jacobs eloped and married in a "small, intimate ceremony on a private island in the Caribbean".

-On September 4, 2012, Pickler shaved her head on Good Morning America in support of her friend, Summer Holt Miller, who started chemotherapy after breast surgery.

 In 2015, it was announced that Pickler and Jacobs would star in a 13-episode reality show for CMT entitled I Love Kellie Pickler.
 The show premiered on November 5, 2015.

 On February 17, 2023, Jacobs died by a self-inflicted gunshot wound in Nashville, Tennessee at the age of 49.